 The DTSA does allow employees acting as whistle blowers to disclose trade secrets to government officials in confidence if disclosed for the purpose of reporting a violation of law.
 Employees are also immune if they disclose trade secrets in a complaint or other document filed in a lawsuit if made under a protective seal so as to not be available to the general public.
 Employers are now required to give employees notice of this immunity provision in any agreement or contract with the employee that involves the use of a trade secret or other confidential information, including non-compete agreements and severance agreements.
 If your business does not amend its contracts and agreements, your business may not recover certain damages in an action for misappropriation of the trade secret under the DTSA.

 Your business may have intellectual property and trade secrets that you haven’t fully protected.
-Contact an experienced employment law attorney at Gignilliat, Savitz and Bettis, LLP today to review your trade secrets and employment agreements and contracts.
+Contact an experienced employment lawyer at Gignilliat, Savitz and Bettis, LLP today to review your trade secrets and employment agreements and contracts.